Snapper Frequently asked questions What is a penalty/default fare?

 Failure to tag off results in the default fare being charged to the Snapper card.

-Any default/penalty fare will come off your Snapper balance the next time you tag on a bus, rail or cable car trip.
+Any default/penalty fare will come off your Snapper balance the next time you tag on a bus or rail journey.
 If you do not have enough balance on your card to cover the default/penalty fare, you will be unable to tag on until your card is topped up with sufficient credit.

 On bus